NatLee/django-project-template/README.md

 ## Requirements

-Please specify the required variables for this project.
+Please specify the required variables in `.env` for this project.

 ```
 DEBUG=True